auth0/limitd-redis/README.md

 -  `remaining` (int): the amount of remaining tokens in the bucket.
 -  `reset` (int / unix timestamp): unix timestamp of the date when the bucket will be full again.
 -  `limit` (int): the size of the bucket.
+-  `delta_reset_ms` (int): the time remaining until the bucket is full again, expressed in milliseconds from the current time.
 -  `elevated_limits` (object)
   -  `triggered` (boolean): true if ERL was triggered in the current request.
   -  `activated` (boolean): true if ERL is activated.
 Not necessarily triggered in this call.